macuject/.github/PULL_REQUEST_TEMPLATE.md

 `Delete me: Does this PR modify any aspects of our security posture?
 If so, please describe the security changes, discussions had with the Macuject Information Security Officer, and the testing undertaken.
 If not needed delete this entire section.`

+## Jobs (Cron, Lambda etc)

+`Delete me: Does this PR add/update/remove anything that is considered a 'job' e.g. Lambda or Cron (but explicitly not DelayedJob as this is managed entirely within the web application).
+If so please describe the job and undertake the platform teams [automated job process](https://macuject.atlassian.net/wiki/spaces/TT/pages/1705082972/Automated+Jobs) linking back to this PR.`

 ## Impact Assessment

 As part of our ongoing commitment to maintaining compliance with SOC 2 and HIPAA regulations, each proposed change should have an impact assessment undertaken.
 A summary is provided and full details can be found [here](https://docs.google.com/document/d/1MSPJaPb9LaLvJEH6PIaRULBcz7IaODjRuE6_9hlhHMI).